 • Skill in basic desktop publishing and website management.

-• Knowledge in the use of computer programs such as Microsoft Publisher to develop marketing materials such as brochures, flyers, and signage.
+• Knowledge in the use of computer programs such as InDesign, Illustrator, and

 • Ability to promote programs, events, and volunteer opportunities in accordance with

 Fenner Conservancy’s brand,